 We test and review fitness products based on an independent, multi-point methodology.
 If you use our links to purchase something, we may earn a commission.
 Read our disclosures.

-For as long as I can remember, Fitbit has been a brand synonymous with fitness trackers.
-They have continued to put out quality products at a fairly reasonable price for the past few years.
+For as long as I can remember, Fitbit has been a brand synonymous with the best fitness trackers.
+They have continued to put out quality products at a fairly reasonable price for the past several years.
 The Fitbit Inspire 2 fits the bill for a quality, reasonably priced fitness tracker that has all the basics.
 The Inspire 2 is an upgrade from the Inspire because of the addition of active zone minutes, swim tracking, and double the battery life.

 In this Fitbit Inspire 2 review, I’ll break down all the features you’re dying to know about and give you the overall pros and cons of this fitness tracker.
 I’ll test the compatible app, durability, battery charge, and exercise tracking features to give you a clear picture of the Inspire 2.
-I pride myself on giving honest, in-depth reviews that help my Garage Gym Review family make the best buying decisions.

 Fitbit Inspire 2